what is epm blog scribble 1

 It is important to clarify that EPM is not just a software – it is a business endeavor to seek effectiveness and measure and enhance performance in your organization.
 It enables management to better respond to challenges as well as opportunities on a project, section, operational line, geographic area and on the corporate or enterprise level.

 Some organizations still rely heavily on the use of Microsoft Excel for data collection and validation as well as for their budgeting, forecasting, and reporting activities.
 These processes are extremely time-consuming and error-prone, which keeps employees in a constantly reactive state and spending the bulk of their time meeting only basic needs of the organization.
 There is no time left for value-adding activities such as monthly forecasts, what-if modeling scenarios and building strategic partnerships.
-EPM should be complemented by a robust EPM software solution, which is a crucial part of improving the EPM process and making it as efficient and effective as it can be.
+EPM should be complemented by a robust Enterprise Performance Management software solution, which is a crucial part of improving the EPM process and making it as efficient and effective as it can be.

 The scope of EPM